 Of course, not having much water also meant many of the vegetables we now take for granted couldn’t be grown, so cooks needed to be endlessly creative with limited ingredients.
 Lastly, we were also told that the spiciest dishes were reserved for the summer months, both to help people cool off by sweating, and to stop food from spoiling as quickly.
 The combined result of all this is a cuisine that lacks nothing in flavour and complexity, and one that we would happily go back to again and again.

-In every city we visited, but most so in Udaipur, traditional wall graffiti seemed to be a strong part of the local culture, and gave even the more modern parts of the city a lovely old-world feel.
+In every city we visited, but most so in Udaipur, traditional street art seemed to be a strong part of the local culture, and gave even the more modern parts of the city a lovely old-world feel.
 In Udaipur itself, it was hard to look in any direction without spotting an elephant or a warhorse on a wall, sometimes sketched but more often richly painted.
-Surprisingly, much of the graffiti we saw was recently done, which obviously meant the tradition was still very much alive.
+Surprisingly, much of the street art we saw was recently done, which obviously meant the tradition was still very much alive.

 Also read: In the shadow of elephants in Valparai